Module 2: Essentials for Research Data#

 When you work with personal data at TU Delft, these are the materials to read:

 In the following interactive image you can go through a simplified cycle which can represent the workflow of your project.
 Have a look at the RDM questions you might need to ask yourself at each step of research.
-In the following interactive image you can go through a simplified cycle which can represent your project.
-Have a look at the RDM questions you might ask at each step of research.

-Topic 3: Research Data infrastructure at TU Delft#
+2.3 Research Data Infrastructure at TU Delft#

-Quiz - Use cases on storage#
+Test your knowledge! - Use cases on storage#

 After the topic on the Research data infrastructure, you should now be able to answer the questions of this quiz.
 Good luck!